Take a fresh look at your lifestyle.

 5. Ishana

-Five elements, five transcendental power and hence forms the five pilgrimage path of Kashi named as –
+Five elements, five transcendental powers hence forms the five pilgrimage paths of Kashi named as –

 1. Chaurasikroshi